Oxygenenators Livewells and bait tanks – Electrolysis Type

 Before you turn on an Oxygenator™ it is essential that you KNOW beyond any doubt whether the livewell chemical or additive you added to your livewell water contains any salt compounds or electrolytes.

-If you are ever in doubt if any livewell additive contains salt, taste it.
+If you are not absolutely sure if a livewell additive contains salt, taste it.
 If you detect a salty taste, the formulation probably contains salt… Don’t turn-on your Oxygenator™.

 CAUTION: Many livewell chemical manufacturers claim their fish saver livewell formulations and chemicals consist of “food grade” ingredients and may be used on food fish.
 Many of these products are clearly not FDA approved for use on food fish for human consumption and should never be used on tournament gamefish that are released alive after the tournament.
-Tournament catch and release gamefish are used for food fish for many fishermen, their wives and children.
+Tournament catch and release gamefish that are soaked 8 hours in bass boat livewells containing unknown chemical dips are food fish for many fishermen, their wives and children.

-Upon your request, any ethical livewell chemical manufacture should provide a Material Safety Data Sheet (MSDS) or complete list of formulation ingredients upon your request.
+Upon your request, any ethical livewell supplement manufacture should provide a Material Safety Data Sheet (MSDS) or complete list of formulation ingredients upon your request.
 All the ingredients in the MSDS should be FDA approved for use on food fish for human consumption.
-It’s a public health issue and ethical statement regarding any concern for fellow fishermen and families that may catch and eat that fish you released yesterday after the tournament – The fish that you soaked 7-8 hours in the chemical bath in your livewell.
+This is a public health issue, fellow fishermen and families that may catch and eat that fish you released yesterday after the tournament may be of some concern for some people. – The tournament fish that has soaked 7-8 hours in a chemical bath in your livewell may be a health concern for other fishermen.

-A FISH HEALTH FACT: Hydrogen gas combines with other elements (metabolic waste) in livewell water forming noxious and very toxic hydrogen sulfide that becomes corrosive when exposed to salt, (hydrogen chloride).
+A FISH HEALTH FACT: Hydrogen gas combines with other elements (metabolic waste) in livewell water forming noxious and very toxic hydrogen sulfide gas.
+When Hydrogen sulfide gas is exposed to salt in livewell water, highly toxic corrosive hydrogen chloride forms.